Why this matters

 Oregon cottage food — your questions answered.

-No permit or registration required under ORS 616.723 and OAR 603-025-0320.
-You do need food handler training — max cost $10 (set by statute ORS 624.570), valid 3 years, obtained within 30 days of beginning sales.
-Approved trainers include ServSafe, OSU Extension, and other ANSI-accredited courses.
+Yes.
+Everyone preparing the food needs a food handler card, capped by statute at $10, valid for three years, and obtained within 30 days of starting sales.
+Approved options include ServSafe, OSU Extension, and other ANSI-accredited courses.

-Can I ship my products or use DoorDash?
+Can I ship my Oregon cottage foods or use DoorDash?

 Oregon cottage food laws: what is the short version?

-Oregon does not require state registration for the cottage food lane.
+Oregon does not require state registration for basic cottage food sales.
 The annual gross sales cap is $51,200.
-Oregon allows online orders, seller delivery for cottage food sellers in the current data.
+Oregon allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food license in Oregon?
+Do I need a cottage food license or permit in Oregon?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Oregon may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Oregon?

-Oregon's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Oregon's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, dairy, eggs.